jacques-jd/card-depth.js/README.md

 4. By default, your card should now exist with a height of 100px and a margin of 25px.
 It will have a transition of .15s for shadows by default.
 Check the reference to learn how to turn them off.

 #Reference
-Added HTML attributes: z, z-default, z-hover, z-click, no-margin, no-padding, no-transition, no-material-border, no-height
+Added HTML attributes: z, z-default, z-hover, z-click, no-margin, no-padding, no-transition, no-border-radius, no-height

 `z`: used inside of code, user cannot play with this variable as it constantly changes.